What to Put in Your Waterbirth Kit: The Ultimate Home Water Birth Checklist

 Labour thrives when you feel safe, unobserved, and completely relaxed.
 Incorporating sensory elements into your waterbirth kit helps stimulate natural oxytocin production.

 Waterproof Fairy Lights or Submersible LED Candles: Harsh overhead lighting can stall labour.
 Using waterproof fairy lights with a remote control or battery-operated candles creates a soft, dim, dreamlike ambiance.
+Some birthing folks go the extra mile and have fresh flowers on hand for plucking some flower petals onto the birthing pool water as baby emerges.

 Laminated Birth Affirmations: Hang uplifting, waterproof words of encouragement around your birth space or stick them to the sides of the room where you can easily read them during hard transitions.